-In normal times, the Choristers rehearse at 6pm on Friday evenings and sing at two of the 10am Sunday services each month, at termly choral evensongs, and at special services at Christmas and Easter, both as an independent choir and with the St Mary’s adult choir.
+The Choristers rehearse from 6pm-7.15pm on Friday evenings and sing regularly at Sunday morning services, choral evensongs, and special services at Christmas and Easter, both as an independent choir and with the St Mary’s adult choir.

 To get a taste of what it’s like to be a chorister at St Mary’s, you can watch the short video below.
 Note that we have grown in membership since the video was made, but our principles remain the same!
 The soundtrack is a recording of the Hallelujah Chorus, made in 2018 by the St Mary’s Choristers and Choir, as part of our Passion Sunday service.

 During lockdown 2020, the choristers continued to meet for regular Zoom rehearsals and music theory sessions, as well as some in-person socially-distanced rehearsals in the churchyard!
 They also made a virtual recording of Elgar’s “Ave Verum Corpus” in collaboration with the adult choir.
 You can listen to it below: